albertosantini/conpa/README.markdown

 - *Event*

-    - stats.asset.conpa, subscribed when an asset is added to the basket.
+    - stats.asset.conpa, catched when an asset is added to the basket.

 portfolioOptimization
 ---------------------